 Ruth (aka Crone), is a life-long learner, reader, and writer since her school days, worked for many years as a Personnel Specialist for the Government.
 Now retired, she takes many esoteric courses on- line through webinars and e-books.
 She has studied many comparative religions and Spiritual pathways.
 She is a member of both a Native American Women’s Circle, and a Woman’s Empowerment Circle.
 She attended a workshop taught by HeatherAsh Amara on Warrior Goddess empowerment training, and has read HeatherAsh’s books, as well as those written by her mentor, Don Miguel Ruiz, detailing Toltec principles.
 She has been trained in Beginner’s Shamanic Journeying and has been certified by a Shamanic practitioner.
 She has attended a variety of virtual workshops taught by Sandra Ingerman, and others, that deal with Shamanism.
 Her hobbies are reading, writing poetry, collecting crystals and stones, and crocheting doilies, a skill she learned while living as an Army wife in Germany.
 She likes to sketch and watercolor.

 Nina has always been drawn to the holistic side of things.
 Even as a child she noticed how some stones and smells just made her day better.
 Naturally she was drawn to massage therapy where she learned how to heal others with her hands.
 After the birth of her 1st child she learned that self care is truly important.
 She began practicing yoga every day, the benefits were so astounding she wanted to dig further and further into everything that is yoga.
-She began her yoga teacher training at Eternal Health Yoga, and will receive her RYT200 this may.
+She obtained yoga teacher training at Eternal Health Yoga.
 Nina believes it takes a very strong person to sit with themselves, calm the mind and heal themselves from the inside.
 Which is why she has dedicated herself to help others on their yoga journey.